telepace/voiceflow/.github/CODE_OF_CONDUCT.md

 #### Docs Contribution

-The documentation for kubecub includes:
+The documentation for telepace includes:

-+ [README.md](https://github.com/kubecub/community/blob/main/README.md): This file includes the basic information and instructions for getting started with kubecub.
++ [README.md](https://github.com/telepace/community/blob/main/README.md): This file includes the basic information and instructions for getting started with telepace.
-+ [CONTRIBUTING.md](https://github.com/kubecub/community/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to kubecub's codebase, such as how to submit issues, pull requests, and code reviews.
++ [CONTRIBUTING.md](https://github.com/telepace/community/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to telepace's codebase, such as how to submit issues, pull requests, and code reviews.
-+ [DEVELOPGUIDE.md](https://github.com/kubecub/community/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing kubecub, including information on the project's architecture, coding conventions, and testing practices.
++ [DEVELOPGUIDE.md](https://github.com/telepace/community/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing telepace, including information on the project's architecture, coding conventions, and testing practices.
-+ [Official Documentation](nsddd.top): This is the official documentation for kubecub, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.
++ [Official Documentation](nsddd.top): This is the official documentation for telepace, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.

 Please obey the following rules to better format the docs, which would greatly improve the reading experience.